mlip-cmu/book/17-pipeline-quality.md

 Since data science code is often developed in an exploratory fashion in a notebook before being transformed into a more robust pipeline for production, it is not common to write tests during the early exploratory phase of a project, because much of the early code is thrown away anyway when experiments fail.
 This places a higher burden to write and test robust code when eventually migrating the pipeline for production.
 In a rush to get to market, there may be little incentive to step back and invest in testing when the data-science code in the notebook already shows promising results, yet quality assurance should probably be part of the milestone for releasing the model and should certainly be a prerequisite for automating regular runs of the pipeline to deploy model updates without developers in the loop.
 Neglecting quality assurances invites the kind of silent mistakes discussed throughout this chapter and can cause substantial effort to fix the system later; we will return to this dynamic in chapter *[Technical Debt](22-technical-debt.md)*.

 Project managers should plan for quality assurance activities for pipelines, allocate time, and assign clear deliverables and responsibilities.
 Having an explicit checklist can help to assure that many common concerns are covered, not just functional correctness of certain data transformations.
-For example, a group at Google introduced the idea of an *[ML test score](https://research.google.com/pubs/archive/46555.pdf)*, consisting of a list of possible tests a team may perform around the pipeline, scoring a point for each of 28 concerns tested by a team and a second point for each concern where tests are automated.
-The 28 concerns include a range of different testable issues, such as whether a feature benefits the model, offline and online evaluation of models, code review of model code, unit testing of the pipeline code, adoption of canary releases, and monitoring for training-serving skew, grouped in the themes feature tests, model tests, ML infrastructure tests, and production monitoring.
+For example, a group at Google introduced the idea of an *[ML test score](https://research.google.com/pubs/archive/46555.pdf)*, consisting of a list of possible tests a team may perform around the pipeline, scoring a point for each of twenty-eight concerns tested by a team and a second point for each concern where tests are automated.
+The twenty-eight concerns include a range of different testable issues, such as whether a feature benefits the model, offline and online evaluation of models, code review of model code, unit testing of the pipeline code, adoption of canary releases, and monitoring for training-serving skew, grouped in the themes feature tests, model tests, ML infrastructure tests, and production monitoring.

 The idea of tracking the *maturity* of quality-assurance practices in a project and comparing scores across projects or teams can signal the importance of quality assurance to the teams and encourage the adoption and documentation of quality-assurance practices as part of the process.
 While the specific concerns from the *ML test score* paper may not generalize to all projects and may be incomplete for others, they are a great starting point to discuss what quality-assurance practices should be tracked or even required.

 ## Summary

 The code to transform data, to train models, and to automate the entire process from data loading to model deployment in a pipeline should undergo quality assurance just as any other code in the system.
-In contrast to the machine-learned model itself which requires different quality assurance strategies, pipeline code can be assured just like any other code through automated testing, code review, and static analysis.
+In contrast to the machine-learned model itself, which requires different quality assurance strategies, pipeline code can be assured just like any other code through automated testing, code review, and static analysis.
 Testing is made easier by modularizing the code and minimizing dependencies.
 Given the exploratory nature of data science, quality assurance for pipeline code is often neglected even when transitioning from a notebook to production infrastructure; hence it is useful to make an explicit effort to integrate quality assurance into the process.

 ## Further Readings

-  * A list of 28 concerns that can be tested automatically around machine-learning pipelines and discussion of a test score to assess the maturity of a team’s quality-assurance practices: 🗎 Breck, Eric, Shanqing Cai, Eric Nielsen, Michael Salib, and D. Sculley. "*[The ML test score: A rubric for ML production readiness and technical debt reduction](https://research.google.com/pubs/archive/46555.pdf).*" In *International Conference on Big Data (Big Data)*, pp. 1123-1132.
-IEEE, 2017.
+  * A list of twenty-eight concerns that can be tested automatically around machine-learning pipelines and discussion of a test score to assess the maturity of a team’s quality-assurance practices: 🗎 Breck, Eric, Shanqing Cai, Eric Nielsen, Michael Salib, and D. Sculley. “[The ML Test Score: A Rubric for ML Production Readiness and Technical Debt Reduction](https://research.google.com/pubs/archive/46555.pdf).”
+In *International Conference on Big Data (Big Data)*, 2017, pp. 1123–1132.

-  * Quality assurance is prominently covered in most textbooks on software engineering and dedicated books on testing and other quality assurance strategies exist, such as 🕮 Copeland, Lee. *[A practitioner's guide to software test design](https://bookshop.org/books/a-practitioner-s-guide-to-software-test-design/9781580537919)*.
+  * Quality assurance is prominently covered in most textbooks on software engineering, and dedicated books on testing and other quality assurance strategies exist, such as 🕮 Copeland, Lee. *[A Practitioner's Guide to Software Test Design](https://bookshop.org/books/a-practitioner-s-guide-to-software-test-design/9781580537919)*.
 Artech House, 2004. 🕮 Aniche, Mauricio. *[Effective Software Testing: A Developer's Guide](https://bookshop.org/books/effective-software-testing-a-developer-s-guide/9781633439931)*.
-Simon and Schuster, 2022; and 🕮 Roman, Adam. *[Thinking-driven testing](https://bookshop.org/books/thinking-driven-testing-the-most-reasonable-approach-to-quality-control/9783319731940)*.
+Simon and Schuster, 2022; and 🕮 Roman, Adam. *[Thinking-Driven Testing](https://bookshop.org/books/thinking-driven-testing-the-most-reasonable-approach-to-quality-control/9783319731940)*.
 Springer, 2018.

-  * Examples of academic papers using various static analyses for data science code: 🗎 Lagouvardos, Sifis, Julian Dolby, Neville Grech, Anastasios Antoniadis, and Yannis Smaragdakis. "[Static analysis of shape in TensorFlow programs](https://drops.dagstuhl.de/opus/volltexte/2020/13172/)."
-In *Proc.
-European Conference on Object-Oriented Programming (ECOOP)*, 2020. 🗎 Yang, Chenyang, Rachel A. Brower-Sinning, Grace A. Lewis, and Christian Kästner. "[Data Leakage in Notebooks: Static Detection and Better Processes](https://arxiv.org/abs/2209.03345)."
-In *Proc.
-Int’l Conf.
-Automated Software Engineering,* 2022. 🗎 Head, Andrew, Fred Hohman, Titus Barik, Steven M. Drucker, and Robert DeLine. "[Managing messes in computational notebooks](https://dl.acm.org/doi/abs/10.1145/3290605.3300500)."
-In *Proceedings of the Conference on Human Factors in Computing Systems*, 2019. 🗎 Gesi, Jiri, Siqi Liu, Jiawei Li, Iftekhar Ahmed, Nachiappan Nagappan, David Lo, Eduardo Santana de Almeida, Pavneet Singh Kochhar, and Lingfeng Bao. "[Code Smells in Machine Learning Systems](https://arxiv.org/abs/2203.00803)." arXiv preprint 2203.00803, 2022. 🗎 van Oort, Bart, Luís Cruz, Babak Loni, and Arie van Deursen. "[’Project smells’ – Experiences in Analysing the Software Quality of ML Projects with mllint](https://arxiv.org/abs/2201.08246)."
-In *Proc.
-ICSE SEIP,* 2022.
+  * Examples of academic papers using various static analyses for data science code: 🗎 Lagouvardos, Sifis, Julian Dolby, Neville Grech, Anastasios Antoniadis, and Yannis Smaragdakis. “[Static Analysis of Shape in TensorFlow Programs](https://drops.dagstuhl.de/opus/volltexte/2020/13172/).”
+In *Proceedings of the European Conference on Object-Oriented Programming (ECOOP)*, 2020. 🗎 Yang, Chenyang, Rachel A. Brower-Sinning, Grace A. Lewis, and Christian Kästner. “[Data Leakage in Notebooks: Static Detection and Better Processes](https://arxiv.org/abs/2209.03345).”
+In *Proceedings of the Int’l Conf.
+Automated Software Engineering,* 2022. 🗎 Head, Andrew, Fred Hohman, Titus Barik, Steven M. Drucker, and Robert DeLine. “[Managing Messes in Computational Notebooks](https://dl.acm.org/doi/abs/10.1145/3290605.3300500).”
+In *Proceedings of the Conference on Human Factors in Computing Systems*, 2019. 🗎 Gesi, Jiri, Siqi Liu, Jiawei Li, Iftekhar Ahmed, Nachiappan Nagappan, David Lo, Eduardo Santana de Almeida, Pavneet Singh Kochhar, and Lingfeng Bao. “[Code Smells in Machine Learning Systems](https://arxiv.org/abs/2203.00803).” arXiv preprint 2203.00803, 2022. 🗎 van Oort, Bart, Luís Cruz, Babak Loni, and Arie van Deursen. “[‘Project Smells’—Experiences in Analysing the Software Quality of ML Projects with mllint](https://arxiv.org/abs/2201.08246).”
+In *Proceedings of the International Conference on Software Engineering: Software Engineering in Practice,* 2022.

 ---
 *As all chapters, this text is released under <a href="https://creativecommons.org/licenses/by-nc-nd/4.0/">Creative Commons BY-NC-ND 4.0</a> license.*
-*Last updated on 2024-03-10.*
+*Last updated on 2024-06-13.*